SNWambui/Topic_Modeling_and_Text_Summarization/README.md

 ## Main Sections (highlights)
 1. Web scraping data from agricultural websites:
-  a.
-Beautifulsoup to with 'xml' and 'html' file formats
+  1. Beautifulsoup to with 'xml' and 'html' file formats
-  b.
-Created dataframe to store text
+  2. Created dataframe to store text
-3. Topic modeling to get the main topics in the websites
+2. Topic modeling to get the main topics in the websites
-  a.
-TFIDF: top n words and sentences, visualizing with word cloud
+  1. TFIDF: top n words and sentences, visualizing with word cloud
   ![][wordcloud.png]
-  b.
-LDA: ranking topics by score
+  2. LDA: ranking topics by score
-5. Summarization: abstractive and extractive using both shallow and deep learning models
+3. Summarization: abstractive and extractive using both shallow and deep learning models
-  a.
-BERT
+  1. BERT
-  b.
-GPT3
+  2. GPT3
-  c.
-XLNET models
+  3. XLNET models
-  d.
-Rouge score
+  4. Rouge score
-  e.
-Extractive summarization with sentence ranking
+  5. Extractive summarization with sentence ranking

 ## Sample Text and Summary with Deep Learning
 ### Text